 “On one level, this is just next mobile version of Facebook,” Zuckerberg said.
 “At a deeper level, this can start to be a change in the relationship with how we use these computing devices.”

-Some were skeptical consumers would leap at the chance to make Facebook so central to their lives.
+But some analysts were skeptical that consumers would leap at the chance to make Facebook so central to their lives.

 “Facebook thinks it’s more important to people than it actually is,” said Charles Golvin, an analyst at Forrester Research.